Ghasak/.dotfiles2021/.config/nvim/README.md

 - Right now I am using a neovim build (5.0), build with the requirements shown here.

 - [Neovim build from the source](https://github.com/neovim/neovim/wiki/Building-Neovim)
+- plugin directory will be at same directory of our nvim, I have tried to change this directory, but it causes many problems.
+When you do a fresh installtion, try to delete the following two directories:
+  - ~/.config/plugin
+  - ~/.local/share/nvim

 # Creating file or directory in vim without plugin